Mental Health Facilities Butler County, PA

 Butler Health System Family Services

-Butler Health System Family Services is a mental health clinic in Butler County, Pennsylvania, located at 216 North Washington Street, 16001 zip code.
-Butler Health System Family Services offers outpatient treatment.
-Butler Health System Family Services provides couples/family therapy, trauma therapy and group therapy to adults, seniors 65 or older and young adults.
-Butler Health System Family Services also supports transitional age young adults, people with PTSD and children/adolescents with serious emotional disturbance.
-Some other services provided by Butler Health System Family Services include family psychoeducation and court-ordered outpatient treatment.
+Butler Health System Family Services is a mental health facility in Butler County, PA, located at 216 North Washington Street in the 16001 zip code.
+Butler Health System Family Services provides outpatient treatment.
+Butler Health System Family Services provides cognitive behavioral therapy, psychotropic medication and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Butler Health System Family Services also supports transitional age young adults, children/adolescents with serious emotional disturbance and people with PTSD.
+Additional services offered by Butler Health System Family Services consist of court-ordered outpatient treatment and family psychoeducation.

 Learn More